Privacy and Cookies Policy

 We may also disclose your information to our suppliers and contractors to provide information to you on our behalf and/or in order to fulfil our contracts with you.

-We will share your personal information with suppliers of services to fulfil a contract with you.
+We may share your personal data with sub-contractors we use to supply services to fulfil a contract with you.

 Where do we store your information?

-The personal information that we collect from you will be stored as stipulated within the applicable data protection legislation.
+The personal data that we collect from you will be stored as stipulated within the applicable data protection legislation.

-The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security; any transmission is at your own risk.
-Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.
+The security of your personal data is important to us, but no method of transmission over the Internet, or method of electronic storage, can ever be 100% secure.
+While we strive to use commercially acceptable means to protect your personal data, we cannot guarantee its absolute security; and any transmission by you will be at your own risk.
+Once we have received your information, we will use appropriate technical and organisational measures to safeguard your personal data.

 Some of our websites use Google Analytics to track your activity.
 To opt out of being tracked by Google Analytics across all websites visit: http://tools.google.com/dlpage/gaoptout